 It’s a common practice for transitioning service members to complete some kind of career planning classes before leaving active duty.
-These courses aim to provide soon to be veterans with the skills and attitude s/he is going to need to find employment in the civilian sector.
-While the instructors likely mean well in these courses, they often do more damage than good by drilling into service members that their MOS should be the first stepping off point for finding work in the civilian sector.
+These courses aim to provide soon-to-be veterans with the skills and attitude they are going to need to find employment in the civilian sector.
+While the instructors likely mean well in these courses, they often do more damage than good by drilling into service members that their MOS should be the first stepping-off point for finding work in the civilian sector.
 Without intending to, much of the message that transitioning service members should receive becomes lost in the pathos of everything else these instructors think might be helpful.

-Experts from across a variety of industries have routinely addressed the disconnect between the demand for effective and quality works and the supply of veteran talent as a matter of hiring managers simply not understanding the skill sets that veterans possesses.
+Experts from across a variety of industries have routinely addressed the disconnect between the demand for effective and quality work and the supply of veteran talent as a matter of hiring managers simply not understanding the skill sets that veterans possess.
 This issue here is twofold.

 If a veteran simply relies on a military service translation algorithm, then s/he is going to be at a significant disadvantage for trusting in software to adequately translate his/her job in the military for the civilian world.
 The results are either painfully obvious or incredibly limiting.
 Examples of this are all over the place – ie an Army truck driver is qualified to drive civilian trucks.
 Most often, transitioning service members will likely feel limited with these options, rather than invigorated and expanded.